rrieshavv/rrieshavv/README.md

 - 🔭 I’m working on commercial projects with .NET since 2023.
 - ⚒️ Interested in FinTech.
 - ⚡ Fun fact: I use tabs over spaces.

+1% faith, 99% faith.
+I fell in love with the hustle, I fell in love with the chase.

 <br/>